citp/privacy-policy-historical/i/it/its/itswritenow.com.md

-> *The following text is extracted and transformed from the itswritenow.com privacy policy that was archived on 2012-09-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120920005257id_/http%3A//www.itswritenow.com/privacy-policy-2) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the itswritenow.com privacy policy that was archived on 2013-05-09.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130509223537id_/http%3A//www.itswritenow.com/privacy-policy-2) for the most accurate reproduction.*

-# Privacy Policy | It's Write Now!
+# Privacy Policy | It's Write Now

 At [www.itswritenow.com](http://www.itswritenow.com/), the privacy of our visitors is of extreme importance to us (See [this article](http://www.wp-insert.smartlogix.co.in/what-is-a-privacy-policy/) to learn more about Privacy Policies.).
 This privacy policy document outlines the types of personal information is received and collected by [www.itswritenow.com](http://www.itswritenow.com/) and how it is used.